fluffy-willa-42-team/cube3d/doc/ray_casting.md

 xInter(i)_y - \Delta y
 \end{pmatrix}$$

-but that is only valid if we are looking North-West.
+But that is only valid if we are looking North-West.
 The sign of both $\Delta$ will vary in function of the angle we are looking at.
 I'm going to make the function with a $\pm$ but in the program section we will solve this issue.

 We have then :
 $$xInter(i+1) = \begin{pmatrix}